-LECTIO DIVINA (Holy Reading) PRAYING WITH THE SACRED SCRIPTURES Sunday 12 April 2020
+LECTIO DIVINA (Holy Reading)

-Easter Sunday (Alleluia, Alleluia!)
+PRAYING WITH THE SACRED SCRIPTURES

-For those who pray the Divine Office, the Psalter takes Week One, the hymns and antiphons are for Easter Sunday and the Easter Octave.
+Sunday 9 April 2023 Easter Sunday, Year A. (Alleluia, Alleluia!)
+For those who pray the Divine Office, the Psalter takes Week One.

 Before beginning prayer with the Sacred Texts, let us take a look at the week ahead in Liturgy, the Australian Church and the Social Justice Calendar.